Skip to content

 Fear of the unknown is natural.
 But remember that the jury trial right belongs to the defendant.
 So it is a protection for the defense, against an unfair prosecution.

 And Attorney Gallagher can explain and prepare his client for trial.
-An experienced jury trial attorney, Gallagher can help you know what was once the unknown.
+An experienced jury trial attorney, he can help you understand what was once the unknown.

 “There are three points in the constitution of Solon which appear to be its most democratic features: first and most important, the prohibition of loans on the security of the debtor’s person; secondly, the right of every person who so willed to claim redress on behalf of any one to whom wrong was being done; thirdly, the institution of the appeal to the jurycourts; and it is to this last, they say, that the masses have owed their strength most of all, since, when the democracy is master of the voting-power, it is master of the constitution.